Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

 - reducing the number of people on premises at any one time including by adopting an appointment system

-- controlling entry and exit points, including where possible requiring to enter through one door and exit through an other
+- controlling entry and exit points (this is a requirement in respect of retail premises), including where possible requiring to enter through one door and exit through an other

 - controlling the way people walk around premises

-- controlling how people arrive and leave the premises so that a distance of 2 metres is maintained between people outside the premises.
+- controlling how people arrive and leave the premises to maintain physical distance between people outside the premises.

 - re-arranging furniture or workplaces in such a way as to reduce face to face interaction